fitzee/amiga-fuse/README.md

 ## The nerdy details

 Right now this handles standard 880K floppy ADFs with both OFS and FFS filesystems.
-I wrote it in C++23 because why not use modern stuff, and it's optimized to be small and fast.
-The binary comes out to about 68KB which is pretty decent.
+It's written in C++23 (because why not use modern stuff), and it's optimized to be small and fast.
+The binary comes out to about 52KB which is pretty decent.

 Internally it uses memory-mapped I/O and caches directory info to keep things snappy.
 All the endian conversion and Amiga-specific quirks are handled transparently.